AtsuLeVrai/zen/README.md

 ### **Technical Questions**

 **Q: How does automatic ownership work without garbage collection?**
-A: Zen uses compile-time analysis to determine object lifetimes, combined with reference counting for complex cases.
+A: Zen uses compile-time analysis to determine object lifetimes, combined with RAII patterns inspired by C++.
 The compiler inserts cleanup code automatically - developers never think about memory management.

 **Q: How does hot-patching work securely?**
 A: Hot-patching only works in development mode with `@hotpatch` annotation.
-It uses `dlopen`/`dlsym` to load new function implementations.
+It uses dynamic loading to replace function implementations.
 In production builds, `@hotpatch` is completely ignored.

-**Q: Can I use existing C libraries?**
+**Q: Can I use existing C++ libraries?**
 A: Yes!
-Since the compiler is written in C, C interop is native and seamless.
+Since the compiler is written in C++, C++ interop is native and seamless.
+C libraries work via extern "C".
 We'll also provide binding generators for popular libraries.

-**Q: How do you ensure memory safety in C?**
+**Q: How do you ensure memory safety in C++?**
-A: Extensive testing with Valgrind, AddressSanitizer, and custom memory pools.
-The compiler architecture uses arena allocation and clear ownership patterns.
+A: Modern C++ with RAII, smart pointers, and extensive testing with Valgrind, AddressSanitizer.
+The compiler architecture uses automatic memory management and clear ownership patterns.

 ### **Adoption Questions**